jjshoots/PyFlytMenagerie/readme.md

-# PyFlyt Menagerie - A collection of custom aircraft implemented in PyFlyt
+# PyFlyt Menagerie - A collection of custom aircraft implementations in PyFlyt